ejaaduipitara/content-service/script/README.md

-# DJP Content Preparation Script
+# Content Preparation Script

-DJP Content Service provides content details for the DJP Mobile App to access and play.
+Content Service provides content details for the Mobile App to access and play.
 The content metadata and source links (URLs) are stored in a database from which the Content Service provides the details.

 To upload content details to the database, following is the process:
 1. Get the content details in a CSV file